Health Psychology Ph.D. Program

 Application Deadline

-All materials must be submitted to The Graduate School by November 15th of each year, to be fully considered for admission during the Fall Semester.
+All materials must be submitted to The Graduate School by December 2, 2026 to be fully considered for admission for the Fall Semester in 2027.
 Students with master’s degrees in psychology or health related fields (biology, gerontology, nursing and allied health, public policy, and other health disciplines) as well as highly disciplined and competent undergraduates are encouraged to apply.
-For more information, please visit the “Information for Applicants” tab.
+For more information, please visit the “Application Information” tab.

-Note: The GRE general test requirement will be waived for the upcoming admission cycle (2023/2024)!
+Note: The GRE general test requirement will NOT be required for the upcoming admission cycle!

-The Clinical Psychology program at UNC Charlotte has been APA-accredited since 2012 and recently received re-accreditation until 2027.
-For any questions about the program’s accreditation status or about APA accreditation, in general, please contact:
+The Clinical Psychology program at UNC Charlotte has been APA-accredited since 2012 and has re-accreditation until 2027.
+The program is undergoing the next re-accreditation process during the 2026–2027 academic year.
+For any questions about the program’s accreditation status or about APA accreditation in general, please contact:

 Office of Program Consultation and Accreditation / American Psychological Association